qdu-bioinfo/MT-tracker/Readme.md

 PM-Mt-tracker -g samples.mtt samples.meta -o output.txt
 ```

-For other options, use PM-Mt-tracker -h to view
+For other options, use PM-Mt-tracker -h to view.